angr/angr-doc/loading.md

 ```

+Now that you have loaded a binary.
+Interesting information about the binary is now accessible in ```p.main_binary```, for example deps, the list of imported libs, memory, symbols and others.
+Make heavy use of the tabbing feature of ipython to see available functions and options here.

-Now that you have loaded a binary, it's time to look at the [IR support](./ir_support.md)
+Now it's time to look at the [IR support](./ir_support.md)

 ## Misc